claytv/DSND-Capstone/README.md

 # Data Scientist Nanodegree Capstone Project
 ## Project Overview and Goal
 Capstone project for the Udacity Data Scientist Nanodegree.
 The goal of this project is to use Apache Spark to investigate and model music streaming data to predict when a user is going to cancel their account.
 Udacity provided four different prompts for the final project.
 I chose this project because it was the only one that required the use of Spark.
-I wanted to enhance and demonstrate my skills in Spark.
+I wanted to enhance and demonstrate my skills using Spark.

 We were provided with a very small subset of the data to which I used to set up my code in a jupyter notebook locally.
 We then could run analysis on a very large data set ( ~25 million rows ) using an AWS EMR cluster or use a medium sized dataset (~500 thousand rows ) using IBM Watson Studio.
 I originally performed this analysis connected to an AWS EMR cluster but finished the project using IBM Watson Studio.
 I go into these issues more later in the report.